Elite-NL/Process_Mining/README.md

 # Process_Mining
 Process Mining app for analysing a process and predicting future events

-Please run the 'Deliverable Tool.ipynb' file to add prediction columns to the desired dataframes 'df' and 'df_test'.
+Please run all cells of the 'Deliverable Tool.ipynb' file to add prediction columns to the desired dataframes 'df', 'df_validation' and 'df_test'.